Possible Drug Interactions

 (Bupropion)

-Citral: Lemongrass, May Chang, Honey Myrtle, Melissa, Palmarosa and Lemon Myrtle should be avoided
+Citral: Lemongrass, May Chang, Honey Myrtle, Melissa, Palmarosa and Lemon Myrtle should be avoided Blue Tansy |

 Anti-diabetic medications

-The following oils could influence blood sugar levels: Anise, Star Anise, Cassia, Cinnamon Bark, Dill, Fennel, Geranium, Lemongrass, May Chang, Melissa, Myrtle, Lemon Myrtle, Oregano, Savory and Turmeric.
+Citral: Lemongrass, May Chang, Honey Myrtle, and Lemon Myrtle should be not be taken internally.
+The following oils could influence blood sugar levels: Anise, Star Anise, Cassia, Cinnamon Bark, Dill, Fennel, Geranium, Lemongrass, May Chang, Melissa, Myrtle, Lemon Myrtle, Oregano, Savory and Turmeric. |

 Antipsychotic

-Blue Tansy, German Chamomile
+Blue Tansy, German Chamomile |

 Aspirin sensitivity

-Anise, Star Anise, Cassia, Cinnamon Bark, Cinnamon Leaf, Clove (bud, stem, leaf), Cornmint, Fennel, Garlic, Lavandin, Marigold, Myrtle, Onion, Oregano, Patchouli, Ravensara Bark, Savory, Tarragon, Thyme ct borneol, Thyme ct limonene, and Thyme ct thymol/carvacol
+Birch and Wintergreen contain methyl salicylate which is the main component in aspirin.
+Some children with ADD and ADHD are sensitive to salicylate.
+Oils that may exacerbate blood thinning: Anise, Star Anise, Cassia, Cinnamon Bark, Cinnamon Leaf, Clove (bud, stem, leaf), Cornmint, Fennel, Garlic, Lavandin, Marigold, Myrtle, Onion, Oregano, Patchouli, Ravensara Bark, Savory, Tarragon, Thyme ct borneol, Thyme ct limonene, and Thyme ct thymol/carvacol |

 Calcium channel blocker